Ramsay Hunt Syndrome

 Author

-Sombat Muengtaweepongsa, MD, MSc, Associate Professor, Department of Neurology, Faculty of Medicine, Thammasat University, Thailand
+Sombat Muengtaweepongsa, MD, MSc, Professor, Center of Excellence in Stroke, Associate Dean for Research and Innovations, Department of Neurology, Faculty of Medicine, Thammasat University, Thailand

-Disclosure: Serve(d) as a speaker or a member of a speakers bureau for: Boehringer Ingelheim.
+Disclosure: Serve(d) as a speaker or a member of a speakers bureau for: Boehringer Ingelheim; Astra Zeneca; Novo Nordisk; Daiichi Sankyo; Bayer<br/>Received research grant from: Faculty of Medicine, Thammasat University.

 Coauthor(s)